ravishchawla/Reinforcement-Learning-NanoDegree/README.md

 2. Place the file in the main root project directory, and unzip (or decompress) the file.

+To Run the code, open the notebook `Navigation.ipynb`, and run code cells sequentially.
+The training cell can be skipped to move directly onto the last cell, to see how the pre-trained model works on the Unity environment.

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interested in learning how to train a Deep Q Learning network, and practice the following skills: